jmakr0/OPPID-artifacts/README.md

 The cryptographic building blocks for these protocols were implemented using [cloudflare/circl](https://github.com/cloudflare/circl).
 Additionally, Pairwise POIDC's pre-image proof of a standard hash function is realized through a zk-SNARK using [gnark](https://github.com/Consensys/gnark).

-**Note**: the purpose of this repository is to support the evaluation of OPPID as presented in the paper.
-There is no plan to maintain this Go module.
-A standalone implementation of the OPPID protocol will be provided as a separated repository.
+**Note**: The purpose of this repository is to support the evaluation of OPPID as presented in the paper.
+This Go module is not intended to be maintained.
+A standalone implementation of the OPPID protocol will be provided as a separate repository.

 ### Repository Structure